FADL285/Front-End-Development-Roadmap/README.md

 ## JavaScript Frameworks:

+> In this section, you will learn about JavaScript Frameworks, JavaScript State Managment and Server side rendering.

+**JavaScript frameworks:**

-JavaScript frameworks are essential for modern front-end web development, providing developers with tried and tested tools for building scalable, interactive web applications.
+- are essential for modern front-end web development, providing developers with tried and tested tools for building scalable, interactive web applications.
 Many modern companies use frameworks as a standard part of their tooling, so many front-end development jobs require framework experience.

-JavaScript frameworks are tools designed to speed up development and organize code used to build modern web apps.
+- are tools designed to speed up development and organize code used to build modern web apps.
 They exist to solve problems more directly rather than providing an open set of tools like most libraries do.

+**JavaScript State Managment:**

+State Management helps in updating the UI in related places when there is a change in the application data due to action performed in the application like click, hover, etc. It also helps in making sure that state changes have been incorporated at corresponding places.

+**Server side rendering:**

+Server-side rendering (SSR), is the ability of an application to contribute by displaying the web-page on the server instead of rendering it in the browser.
+Server-side sends a fully rendered page to the client; the client's JavaScript bundle takes over which then allows the Vue.js app to hydrate.

 **Top 3 Javascript Frameworks:**